cfjedimaster/raymondcamden2020/_posts/2022/10/16/2022-10-16-first-experience-building-with-eleventys-webc-plugin.md

 Want to see it yourself?
 I decided to give it a try on Glitch, a service I discovered a month or so ago.
 You can browse a live, working Eleventy site on their service here: <https://glitch.com/edit/#!/placeholder-demo>.
 You can view the running version here: <https://placeholder-demo.glitch.me/> Give it a shot and let me know what you think.

+**Edit on 10/17 at 1:13PM:** Just a quick note.
+I got an email from Rian Murnen who pointed out I could help limit the whitespace using Liquid dashes: <https://shopify.github.io/liquid/basics/whitespace/>.
+I made this tweak on a fork of the Glitch here: <https://glitch.com/edit/#!/screeching-stitch-field> You can *absolutely* see the difference.
+I could probably shrink the whitespace more but this was a great quick change.
+Thanks, Rian!

 Photo by <a href="https://unsplash.com/@mateusz_feliksik?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Mateusz Feliksik</a> on <a href="https://unsplash.com/s/photos/orange-juice?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>